Peperworx/curium/docs/source/src/about/README.md

 The step 2 compiler will be super similar to the interpreter.
 It will interpret the bytecode, but instead of performing actions based on what it sees, it will generate NASM assembly from the program.

+## The Tutorial

+As I said, this language will use Documentation Driven Devlopment, as (in my opinion) the best way to plan is to have a thorough understanding of how it the end result will work.
+This will be accomplished by means of a tutorial.
+As I said above, each step of a tutorial will be a minor version, and each section a major version.
+Patch versions are for security and bug fixes only.
+You can start the tutorial by going [here](/tutorial).